Winged Tattoo Cross

 Non-Christians and the cross tattoo

 For somebody outside the Christian faith to sport a Christian symbol has its drawbacks.
 No matter how attractive the cross might be to the bearer, he or she has no control over the reaction of people who see it.
 Some may assume the bearer is Christian and ask awkward questions.
 With no faith, the bearer loses credibility.
-If persecuted for bearing a cross that has no religious significance to the bearer, then that is a double tragedy.
+If persecuted for bearing a cross that has no religious significance to the bearer, then that's a double tragedy.

 Christians and the cross tattoo